servatj/crewai-fcb-news/README.md

 # FcbJournalCrew Crew

-Welcome to the FcbJournalCrew Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+This project aims to create a crew of AI agents to gather, process, and publish posts as Markdown files on a blog.
+Powered by [crewAI](https://crewai.com), this template simplifies the setup of a multi-agent AI system, enabling effective collaboration on complex tasks to maximize their collective intelligence and capabilities.
+I'm using a fcb to focus on building one use case but eventually it will be

 ## Installation